alexandrudsc/MIPS-Simulator/README.md

 #MIPS-Simulator
-created for a class "Computers structure and organizing" at the Univ
+Java app created for a class "Computers structure and organizing" at the Univ

 #####NetBeans suport